-A well-planned pollinator garden can help support native bees by providing critical food and habitat during the winter.
+A well-planned pollinator garden can help support native bees and other pollinators by providing critical food and habitat during the winter.

 Many pollinators hibernate (in our gardens) through the coldest months, but some begin foraging as early as January or when temperatures rise above 55°F. Having plants blooming in your landscape from late fall through early spring can greatly contribute to local pollinator success.
 Providing food and winter shelter for pollinators is easy once we understand their basic needs.

 Many butterflies and moth species lay eggs that hatch into larvae, which need to spend the winter protected underground, waiting to emerge as caterpillars in spring.
 So many lovely butterflies and other creatures are accidentally raked up and sent to the compost each fall during leaf cleanup!
-Check out the Xerces Society for more great information and even consider donating.
+Check out the Xerces Society for more great information on invertebrate conservation.

 Leave the leaves!
 Avoid raking fallen leaves where practical.
 Collect and store leaves in piles to spread onto the garden in spring (or once they break down).